Braver Than We Are: Content

 "Loving You's a Dirty Job" first appeared on Bonnie Tyler's 1986 album Secret Dreams and Forbidden Fire.
 The song "More" first appeared on The Sisters of Mercy's 1990 album Vision Thing.
 The album includes a reunion with vocalists Ellen Foley and Karla DeVito (vocalists from the studio and live versions of "Paradise by the Dashboard Light", respectively) on the song "Going All the Way".
-All songs can be traced back to earlier Jim Steinman projects such as his musicals The Dream Engine and Neverland of which also songs were used for early Meat Loaf albums.
+All songs can be traced back to earlier Jim Steinman projects such as his musicals The Dream Engine and Neverland, which were also sources for songs used in earlier Meat Loaf albums.

-A ‘Bonus Edition’ of the album, sold at various chains like Target, Tesco and Media Markt contained three exclusive bonus tracks.
-The same tracks were included in the Japanese edition.
+A 'bonus edition' of the album, sold at various chains like Target, Tesco and Media Markt contains three exclusive bonus tracks.
+The same tracks are included in the Japanese edition.

-Title
+Title and artwork

-The original title for the album was announced as Brave & Crazy, but was subsequently changed to Braver Than We Are, the title of a Jim Steinman composition which was rewritten and recorded for this album as "Going All the Way (A Song in 6 Movements)".
+The original title for the album was announced as Brave & Crazy, but was subsequently changed to Braver Than We Are, the title of a song originally composed by Jim Steinman for the musical Dance of the Vampires, which was rewritten and recorded for this album as "Going All the Way (A Song in 6 Movements)".
+The cover art was painted by Julie Bell.